thegetty/bronze-guidelines/content/vocabulary/metal-plating.md

 layout: vocabulary
 toc: false
 menu: false
 definition: 'Generic term referring to the application of a different metal to the surface of a bronze sculpture by a variety of means (mechanical, chemical, electrochemical).
 Typically, gold and silver are used to plate sculptures, but nickel, zinc, and tin have been used for aesthetic and/or protective reasons.
-When the applied metal is gold or an alloy of gold, it is referred to as %%gilding%%.'
+When the applied metal is gold or an alloy of gold, it is referred to as {{< q-def "gilding" >}}.'
 ---

 {{< q-figure-group grid="3" id="293, 304, 343, 365" >}}